Pursuing Wonder, Knowledge & Love

 Form III (7th–9th grades)

 Accelerated Studies in Physics and ChemistryThis high school introductory physics & chemistry course combines up-to-date science with a Christian worldview and an educational approach that aims for wonder, integration, and mastery.
 Concepts covered include the nature of scientific knowledge, motion, Newton’s laws, variation and proportion, energy, heat and temperature, waves, sound, light, electricity and DC circuits, fields and magnetism, chemical substances, atomic models and density, atomic bonding, and chemical reactions.
 (Visit the publisher’s FAQ to learn more about how this publisher approaches the subject of evolution.)
 The Novare curriculum aims to nurture fascinated students who deeply understand and remember their science.
-Meeting Tuesday and Friday afternoons, this course will include both lab and lecture/discussion components.
+Meeting Tuesday and Thursday afternoons, this course will include both lab and lecture/discussion components.

 This course is accelerated, and as such, students will be expected to complete all reading assignments, all end-of-chapter question assignments, quizzes, six lab reports, a lab journal, and two end-of-semester exams.
 Each student (or family) will need access to Google Classroom for assignments and grades.

-Prerequisites: must have completed Algebra I.
+Prerequisites: must have completed Algebra I and pass a placement exam.

-NOT offered in 2023–24
+NOT offered in 2024–25

 This class is designed to help students who have mastered the basic essay take their writing to the next level.
 Students will learn a five-step process for developing a thoughtful thesis statement that interacts with the great conversation of ideas.
 By attending to sources and engaging in group discussion, students will be able to find their own voice as they search for the truth through their reading and writing.
 In addition to reviewing sentence structure and stylistic elements, returning students will also read essays by master writers, analyzing and imitating their respective styles in a series of response essays of their own.
 Studying an array of the best American essays from the past century, students will gain exposure to different essay structures and themes ranging from opinion piece to social appeal, from personal essay to literary theodicy.
 The skill and insight of great authors serve as inspiration for students who are finding their own individual voices.
 By imitating the sentence structures and essay organization of great authors, students can be empowered to compose their own beautiful, powerful work as they join the larger conversation.
 This advanced essay course makes a direct bridge for the student between imitating great writing and composing beautiful writing in their own words.
 Students will also gain practice with the revision and critique process.
 We will also make time for some creative writing projects as well.